Highly-rated teaching and learning

 This taught master’s is well-suited for students wanting to develop skills in public media relations and organisational communication, including those who have no previous experience in these areas or are wanting to change their career focus.

 Find out more about the Master of Strategic Communication degree.

 The PhD degree lasts three to four years.
 The doctorate is up to 100,000 words in length and involves a major contribution to a chosen topic.
 Entry is on the basis of an MA degree in Media and Communication, or upgrading from an MA.
 In special circumstances, graduates with other qualifications can be enrolled.

-Contact the Postgraduate Liaison Officer for more information about Masters and PhD in Media and Communications or visit the College of Arts pages for postgraduates.
+Contact the Postgraduate Coordinator for more information about Masters and PhD in Media and Communications or visit the College of Arts pages for postgraduates.

 - Sam Anderson - The Integration of Media and Marketing in Christianity in New Zealand

 - Mark Balderstone - The Language of Social Movements: Narrative, Discourse, and Identity.

 - Victoria Erin Haggland - News Values vs. The News Room.
 Analyzing the relationship between social media and journalism.

 - Sumaiya Nasir - Understanding Youth Cyber Activism.